lukinoe/Explainable-AI-works/README.md

 ### Summary of Approaches
-Write a brief summary reflecting on all approaches.

 Our goal was to get both a general understanding about the model, as well as task-specific insights which are in this case about Sentiment Analysis.
 Approaches 1 & 2 (Attention changes & Embedding visualisation) aim to target the former while approaches 3 & 4 (Sentiment per layer/epoch & SHAP) explain the latter.